govindumeesala/PROjectVerse-frontend/notes.md

 4. dont toast in form (create project form) - we are doing it in api file - TODO (p1) - done
 5. like tech stack add dropdown for domain also - TODO (P0) - done.
 6. add _id along with the name and email in getAllusers route - done
+11. update status on projectCard to ongoing,completed,lookingforCollaboration - done
+11. a (change color of looking for collaborators)
+12. comment count not updating - done
 8. Drag and drop working in create-project form.
+9. Bookmarks, looking for  collaboration
+10. skeleton on homepage
+11. Links for urls
+12. create-project button hover cursor:pointer

 # TASKS FOR GOVI